-To get the most from your visit, talk with your health care provider about any breast changes you notice, as well as your personal medical history and your family medical history.
+It can help to prepare before you meet with your health care provider.
+Use the list below.
+Write down the breast changes you notice, as well as your personal medical history and your family medical history before your visit.

 Tell your health care provider about breast changes

-or problems:

-These are the breast changes or problems I have noticed:

-This is what the breast change looks or feels like:

-This is where the breast change is:

-This is when I first noticed the breast change:

-Since then, this is the change I've noticed:

-Share your personal medical history:

-I've had these breast problems in the past:

-These are the breast exams and tests that I have had:

-My last mammogram was on this date:

-My last menstrual period began on this date:

-These are the medicines or herbs that I take:

-\bullet Right now, I: \Box Have breast implants \Box Am pregnant \Box Am breastfeeding

-I've had this type of cancer before:

-Share your family medical history:

-My family members have had these breast problems or diseases:

-These family members had breast cancer:

-They were this old when they had breast cancer:
+7 7 or problems: ♦ These are the breast changes or problems I have noticed: ◆ This is what the breast change looks or feels like: (For example: Is the lump hard or soft?
+Does your breast feel tender or swollen?
+How big is the lump?
+What color is the nipple discharge?) ♦ This is where the breast change is: (For example: What part of the breast feels different?
+Do both breasts feel different or only one breast?) ♦ This is when I first noticed the breast change: ◆ Since then, this is the change I've noticed: Share your personal medical history: I've had these breast problems in the past: ♦ These are the breast exams and tests that I have had: My last mammogram was on this date: ♦ My last menstrual period began on this date: ♦ These are the medicines or herbs that I take: ♦ Right now, I: ☐ Have breast implants ☐ Am pregnant ☐ Am breastfeeding I've had this type of cancer before: Share your family medical history: My family members have had these breast problems or diseases: ♦ These family members had breast cancer : They were this old when they had breast cancer: